Conurbation: Nigeria

 Lagos is a conurbation formed through the merged development of the initial Lagos city area with other cities and towns including Ikeja and Ojo.
 Also various suburban communities such as Agege, Alimosho, Ifako-Ijaiye, Kosofe, Mushin, Oshodi, and Shomolu are included in the area.

 South Africa

 Johannesburg, Ekurhuleni (East Rand), and Tshwane (greater Pretoria) merged to form a region that has a population of 14.6 million.

 Asia

 Bangladesh

-The city of Dhaka is linked with Narayanganj and Gazipur City; there are no gaps between Dhaka and the two cities.
+The city of Dhaka is linked with Narayanganj and Gazipur; there are no gaps between Dhaka and the two cities.
 This conurbation which consists of the areas of the city of Dhaka and its surrounding cities and towns is collectively knowns as the Greater Dhaka City.
 The city of Dhaka is the core city of the conurbation and has a population of about 10 million.
 The satellite cities of the conurbation include Narayanganj, Gazipur, Tongi, Fatullah, Keraniganj, Tarabo, and Kaliganj.